vibe-lab-gsd/kids-independent-travel/data/usa-2017-readme.md

 Trip-level variables
     * distance: Trip distance in kilometers.
-The NHTS records distance in miles and these are converted to kilometers by multiplying by 1.609.
+The NHTS records distance in miles and these are converted to kilometers by multiplying by 1.609. log_distance is the natural log of distance.
     * density: The approximate population density of the census block in which the trip begins or ends (whichever is higher).
 NHTS reports this value in people per square mile.
-We convert to people per square kilometer by dividing by 2.59.
+We convert to people per square kilometer by dividing by 2.59. log_density is the natural log of density.

 ## Summary statistics